On the Folklore set and Dirichlet spectrum for matrices: Proof of Theorem

 and

 with integers $M_k\to\infty$ that tend to be infinitely fast enough.
 It turns out that $\ux=(\xi_1,\xi_2)\in \R^{2}$ with

-has the desired properties of Theorem~\ref{thm2}.
-An alternative construction for $c$ small enough can be derived from the method in~\cite{j3}, we will need the latter for our results for arbitrary norms.
+has the desired properties of Theorem~\ref{thm2}. \end{proof} \begin{remark} An alternative construction for $c$ small enough can be derived from the method in~\cite{j3}, we will need the latter for the case of arbitrary norms.
+Yet another proof, for arbitrary norms, can be found in the aforementioned preprint of Agin and Weiss~\cite{AginWeiss2024}. \end{remark}

 Now we want to blow up the vectors in Theorem~\ref{thm2} from $\R^2$ to $\R^n$ by adding components $\xi_3,\ldots,\xi_n$.
 Let us call the new vector(s) $\uz\in\R^n$.
-Then the following is an immediate observation.
+The following is an easy observation.

 \begin{proposition} Take any $\ux\in\R^2$ as in Theorem~\ref{thm2}.
 Any $\uz\in\R^n$ with first two coordinates $\xi_1=\zeta_1, \xi_2=\zeta_2$, that is any vector $\uz\in \{ \ux\}\times \R^{n-2}\subseteq \R^n$, satisfies $\uz\in Di_n(c)\setminus Bad_n$. \end{proposition}